conformism/cmake-utils/README.md

 - `OUTPUT` : `${destination_dir}/${name}.pdf` is the default output file.
 You can add some others with this flag.
 - `DESTINATION` : Directory where output pdf file and byproduct files are created.
 Default is : `${CMAKE_CURRENT_BINARY_DIR}`.
 - `SOURCE` Directory where main tex file is located.
 Default is : `${CMAKE_CURRENT_SOURCE_DIR}`.
 - `TEXINPUTS` : Directories where other files (tex files, images, classes, etc.) are included from.
-Default contains current directory (at build time) and LaTex system directories.
+Default contains current directory (at build time) and LaTeX system directories.
 Should be set as long as main tex file includes other files **AND** you don't execute the build command where the main tex file is located.
 Or if a tex file includes another file from elsewhere than the main tex file directory.
 Syntax is : `dir1:dir2:...`
 - `SUBDIRS` : Directories where other tex files are located.
 Should be a relative path from a `TEXINPUTS` location.
 The purpose of this flag is to create a build tree that correspond to the source tree.
 For example, if a tex file contains this `\include{chapters/chapter2}`, add `chapters` to subdirs.
 - `REGISTER_TO` : Append output pdf file to var.
 To the tex file to be compiled, at least one target must `DEPENDS` on its output file.
 Avoid making more than one target `DEPENDS` on one output pdf file, instead create dependencies between other dependant targets and the one that wraps the tex file compilation.
-- `DEPENDS` : By default a rebuild of the LaTeX document is triggerd only if the main tex file is newer than the output file.
-This argument let's you trigger a rebuild on additional input files' timestamp.
+- `DEPENDS` : By default a rebuild of the LaTeX document is triggered only if the main tex file is newer than the output file.
+This argument lets you trigger a rebuild on additional input files' timestamp.
-- `SHELL_ESCAPE` : Append `--shell-escape` to the LaTex compiler.
+- `SHELL_ESCAPE` : Append `--shell-escape` to the LaTeX compiler.
-- `MINTED` : Use it only if you use the LaTex package Minted **AND** you override `DESTINATION`.
+- `MINTED` : Use it only if you use the LaTeX package Minted **AND** you override `DESTINATION`.
 Defines `\mintedoutputdir` to set the Minted package argument `outputdir`.
 So you can include Minted this way : `\usepackage[outputdir=\mintedoutputdir]{minted}`.

 ### LibFuzzer